UPDATED 19TH JULY 2021

 Please wear your own new, clean mask or clean face covering upon arrival.
 Please ensure you have sanitised your hands before putting it on and you don’t touch it again afterwards.

 On arrival, please remove your shoes and coat and leave any shopping bags downstairs at the entrance in a large container provided for you .I shall then ask you to use some hand sanitiser immediately, which I will provide for you and take your temperature using a forehead thermometer.
 In addition feel free to wash your hands and bare arms in the bathroom adjacent to the therapy room.
 Hand wash and disposable towels are provided for you.
 You can then go in to the therapy room to get changed.
 Please carefully place your clothes in the tub on the chair provided and put any jewellery and watches on top of your clothes.
 Please continue to wear the mask for your treatment as required by law from 8th August 2020.
 As usual get yourself on to the bed and pull the blanket up over you.
 As you get ready I shall be thoroughly rewashing my hands and arms and applying alcohol sanitiser.

 What changes have there been to my therapy experience?

 I shall be wearing goggles and mask at all times, and a new, clean apron for each client to avoid cross contamination.
 These will be washed at 90c at the end of each day.
-You will be on a fresh, new washable sheet for comfort (used only by you)), with a separate sheet for the face hole which you can adjust to suit you.
+You will be on a fresh, new washable sheet for comfort (used only by you), with a separate nee, fresh, washable towel for the face hole which you can adjust to suit you.
 You will still have a comfy blanket on top which will be washed at 90C after it has been used, only by you.

 After your therapy, please get dressed, and come outside of the therapy room where I will meet you.